Breasts are the same in men and women until puberty. During sexual maturity, a woman’s breast tissue grows in size and amount.

 According to the National Cancer Institute, about 20 percent of cancers are missed in a mammography.
 That percentage can approach 40 to 50 percent in women with dense breasts.

-You can help reduce your risk for breast cancer by taking steps to live a healthy lifestyle.
-Examples include exercising regularly, refraining from smoking, and limiting alcohol intake.
-Women should typically consume no more than one serving of alcohol per day.
+You can help reduce your risk of breast cancer by taking steps to live a healthy lifestyle.
+Examples include:

 It’s also recommended to eat healthy.
-But know that diets won’t affect your breast density, according to a study in Cancer Epidemiology, Biomarkers & Prevention.
-The study found no link between breast density and:
+But know that diets won’t affect your breast density, according to one study.
+Researchers found no link between breast density and:

 - crude and dietary fiber